hominid101/enron-fraud/README.md

 ### Parameter Tuning ###

-What does it mean to tune the parameters of an algorithm, and what can happen if you don’t do this well?
-How did you tune the parameters of your particular algorithm?
-(Some algorithms don’t have parameters that you need to tune--if this is the case for the one you picked, identify and briefly explain how you would have done it if you used, say, a decision tree classifier). [relevant rubric item: “tune the algorithm”]

 Parameters are arguments passed when creating a classifier, and before fitting.
 Parameters can make a huge difference in the decision boundary that the classification algorithm arrives at.
 Sometimes parameter tuning can cause overfitting, and chosing the right parameters while avoiding overfitting is an art.

 GridSearchCV was used to systematically tune the parameters of the two best-performing classifiers KNN, and Decision Tree.
 These